Get on the path to results today.

 If the court must get involved, often the parties are sent to family court mediation to work out a parenting plan.
 Mediation is when both parties attend a conference with a neutral party to discuss proposals for custody and support arrangements The court typically looks at the status quo to determine what is in the best interest of the child.
 Both parties are encouraged to create a set schedule of shared parenting.
 An example is having weekends with the child, rotating holidays, or weekly visits.
 After mediation, an attorney can formalize any agreements and litigate any unresolved issues.

 Sometimes psychological evaluations of the children or parties are recommended.
-The primary goal is to find out if either parent suffers from a dysfunction which impairs their ability to care for the children.
+The primary goal is to find out if either parent suffers from dysfunction which impairs their ability to care for the children.
 During the evaluation, the parties are subjected to a series of psychological tests and observations.
-A psychologist may also view the history of the family parenting plan, while giving most weight to the most recent plan.
-Generally a psychologist supports the most recent parenting plan for the child, except if there is a valid reason for dramatic change.
+A psychologist may also view the history of the family parenting plan while giving the most weight to the most recent plan.
+Generally, a psychologist supports the most recent parenting plan for the child, except if there is a valid reason for dramatic change.

 Spousal Support might continue beyond the emancipation of the last child, and unlike child support, it is not determined by a set of published Guidelines.
 Judges have enormous discretion when awarding spousal support and look to the factors enunciated in Fam Code 4320 when awarding permanent support.

 Difficulties arise that require discovery when spouses are self-employed or not completely candid regarding their earnings.
 Other complexities arise when a party works below their capacity, refuses to seek employment, or is cohabitating.

 Family Code _ 3022.5 provides: A motion by a parent for reconsideration of an existing child custody order shall be granted if the motion is based on the fact that the other parent was convicted of a crime in connection with falsely accusing the moving parent of child abuse.

 CUSTODY HEARING PROCEDURES: